In 2005, I'd just moved my possessions across the country to a Bed-Stuy brownstone.

-In 2005, I'd just moved my possessions a few flights up a Bed-Stuy brownstone after a yearlong batshit afterparty burnout.
-So, now just a fugitive bridge across from a tried & true mentor, I asked JD Foster to oversee a stable of songs that had also arrived from the fever & placed them as a bet/experiment with myself to see how much lost control I could turn over to a more stable soul — his particularly:
+I asked a mentor, now just a neighboring bridge away, to oversee a stable of songs that had also arrived — a bet/experiment with myself to see how much lost control I could turn over to a more stable soul — theirs particularly:

-So, welcome back!
 Since summer has made it too hot to sit at my attic desk, I recorded this acoustic version of Kingdom at the edgy ledge of where I'm routinely unable to sleep due to the usual ongoing finalities.
 For this bedside table phone recording, I swept a Kalamazoo that came back to life before I did:

 the flattop that I didn't buy when I was too lucid, then went back & told the store owner what I'd had a dream about (the guitar) & he bought it (the story) so he gave me a better price because that's what happened in the dream & also because who knows which is real, really, & I bought it (the guitar) & used it until the last song on the last night of a tour that lasted too long when it fell from its guitar stand (or maybe leaped because it had also had enough of me) & the neck broke just below the head, but my buddy Heywood knew a guy who could do me a solid & fix the guitar (but do nothing of the like for other problems concerning things in life that'll impartially take your head off) & when I got the guitar back it sounded as formidable as before & looked even better with the battle scar because it was like a tattoo of survival (which some of mine are too, but some also remind me of failures that will remain failures although, like the Kalamazoo, I'm still here to see them — except the one on my back which I never see but which is also okay because it's unfinished — only outlined, but not filled-in — unlike the story it's about of which the details remain conveniently elusive so I can loosely go on too, for now) outliving myself to sing by a bedside table, grateful that any of us made it back from where some don't, to offer this recent rendition of Kingdom (bedside table version)!: